learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

 - In the `get()` method, if the user is logged in (if their `user_id` is in the session object):
-  - Return a JSON response with the user's ID, username, image URL, and bio; and an HTTP status code of 201 (Created).
+  - Return a JSON response with the user's ID, username, image URL, and bio; and an HTTP status code of 200 (Success).
 - If the user is **not** logged in when they make the request:
   - Return a JSON response with an error message, and a status of 401 (Unauthorized).